ferhacks/Ytdl/README.md

 ## Public Demo
 A demo of the API can be used [here](https://taylorbackend.herokuapp.com).

-Please host this yourself and do not use the public demo in yourself, unless this is only as **LIGHT/MINOR TESTING**.
+Please host on your own heroku server (a free hosting service) and do not use the public demo in yourself, unless this is only as **LIGHT/MINOR TESTING**.

 ## Endpoints
 ### A response for DL links with audio and video: